Traditional sales and marketing methods have failed to keep pace with the way modern B2B buyers purchase goods and services.

 Nobody is just browsing a B2B website for fun.
 You’re not lying in bed on a Saturday morning going through B2B company’s websites.
 So, step one is, understand that the people who are there are there for a reason.Nobody is just browsing a B2B website for fun.
 You're not lying in bed on a Saturday morning going through B2B company's websites.
 So, step one is, understand that the people who are there are there for a reason.Click To Tweet

 They probably listen to your podcasts, they watch your videos, they read your blog, they got on your email list, a friend told them.

-And so, even if they kinda stumble upon your website, as I said earlier, information is free now, right?
+And so, even if they kinda stumble upon your website, like I said earlier, information is free now, right?

 If somebody comes to the Drift website and they don’t find what they want, guess what they’re going to do?

 They’re going to go over to Google, and they’re going to type “Drift alternative,” and they’re going to find one of our competitors and they’re going to use their product.
 And so, I think it is all about empathy.

 It’s understanding who somebody is, why they are on your website.
 There’s a good chance they don’t have all the answers, and they’re here for a reason.